Vicky Moscholiou: Early years

-Come inside, I said to her, so that I can listen to you as well.

-So we went inside again, and she and her mother sat down.
-As soon as I approached the stage Kostas Papadopoulos said to me, "The girl sings out of tune..."

-Let me hear her as well, I said.

-She sang two songs—I forget which—and I realised that her voice was different..."

-Thanks to Bithikotsis, Moscholiou was hired to perform at the Triana.
-However this was only a small start.
-She was given a song to sing occasionally, and acknowledged that she learned much from Bithikotsis and Doukissa, with whom she worked.
+Vicky (Vasiliki) Moscholiou was born on 23 May 1943 in Metaxourgeio, a poor working-class district of Athens, and grew up in the difficult post-war years.
+She lived with her family (three kids, her parents, her grandmother) in a large room in a courtyard where there were two other large rooms that housed two other families.
+Her father worked in the vegetable market while her mother, who suffered from tuberculosis, washed clothes to supplement the family's income.
+With whatever money they had collected they bought an off-plan plot of land, in Agia Varvara in Egaleo, and built themselves a makeshift arbitrary structure where they lived.

+At the age of 12 (1955), he quits school and starts working in a shoe factory as "cordeliastra", (a trimmer, lining and piecing together the upper parts of shoes).
+In the factory he worked 12 hours a day, earning the basic wage of an unskilled worker - 50 drachmas per day.

+When her father fell ill with heart failure, the family desperately needed money, and a cousin who was already a bouzoukia singer managed to convince her parents - and especially her father's strict authorities - to let Vicky sing there, where she would be paid 150 drachmas a night.
+So, at Easter 1962, Moscholiou started working in the nightclub where her cousin also worked, the popular "Trianna Tou Hila" nightclub on Syngrou Avenue.
+The club's big names were Grigoris Bithikotsis and Dukissa, while Moscholiou, along with other girls, sat on the stage from nine o'clock, singing and clapping along to keep the customers entertained.

 Career and commercial success

 She rose to fame in 1964 with Stavros Xarhakos' song "Hathike to feggari" (The Moon is Lost), which was composed for the movie Lola.
 According to Bithikotsis, the composer Xarhakos told Bithikotsis he needed a singer with a different kind of voice for a particular song.
 Bithikotsis suggested he try Moscholiou, and took her along to be auditioned.
 However, Giorgos Zampetas remembers things differently.

 "One day Stavros Xarhakos came to the shop.
 Lambropoulos had instructed him to get Moscholiou to sing a song in a film.
 He fancied her a lot.
 We regarded her as just a 200 drachma singer.
 I took 850 drachmas and Bithikotsis—I don’t know.
 And he takes Moscholiou to record and me to play bouzouki."

 Moscholiou continued with collaborations with Giorgos Zambetas, Manos Eleutheriou, Giorgos Katsaros, Akis Panou, and Loukianos Kilaidonis, among other well-known composers and songwriters.
 Songs she was famous for include "Paei, paei", "Aliti", "Pou pas choris agapi", "Nautis bgike sti steria", "Ta deilina", "Oi metanastes", and "Anthropoi monachoi".

 Two of her hits gave their names to night clubs in Athens, "Deilina" (Dusks) and "Ximeromata" (Daybreaks).
 She was one of the first in Greece to sing both in night clubs and concerts, and she also sang in the royal courts of Greece, Persia and Jordan.
 She was one of the first entertainers to sing in aid of Cyprus.